September 22, 1836

 Clyde Roark Hoey of Shelby is elected Governor of North Carolina.

 Japan bombs Pearl Harbor prompting the United States to enter World War II.
 Cleveland County sends 6500 into military service over the next four years.
-(Rowena Meredith Hord Brown and her husband Lieut.
-Harold Sidney “Ted” Brown were stationed at Pearl Harbor; they both survived.
-Meredith was the granddaughter of Richard T. Hord, one of Cleveland County’s founding members.)
+At least eight Navy men from Cleveland County are there: Roy Bailes, James Grady Blackwell, Leonard Harvey, Joe Shell (injured), James Smith, John Levi Whitener, and J. D. Wood.
+Rowena Meredith Hord Brown, granddaughter of Richard T. Hord, one of Cleveland County’s founding members, and her husband Lieut.
+Harold Sidney “Ted” Brown were there as well.

 Mooresboro is reincorporated after having lost its original charter.